tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/available-state-definitions-conversions.rst

 	rotated_state[ :3] = rotation_to_frame @ original_state[ :3 ]
 	rotated_state[3: ] = rotation_to_frame @ original_state[ 3: ] + time_derivative_of_rotation_to_frame @ original_state[ :3 ]

-Where the rotation matrix and its derivative (for body-fixed to inertial frames) can be obtained from the :class:`~tudatpy.numerical_simulation.environment.Body` object during propagation, or a :class:`~tudatpy.numerical_simulation.environment.RotationalEphemeris` object outside of the propagation, see :ref:`below <body_fixed_frames>` for more details.
+Where the rotation matrix and its derivative (for body-fixed to inertial frames) can be obtained from the :class:`~tudatpy.dynamics.environment.Body` object during propagation, or a :class:`~tudatpy.dynamics.environment.RotationalEphemeris` object outside of the propagation, see :ref:`below <body_fixed_frames>` for more details.

 Below, we give an overview of the available frames, and frame transformations in Tudat, and discuss how they can be accessed both during
 (when setting up a :ref:`custom model <custom_models>`), and outside of a propagation.
 The available frames are:

-* :ref:`body_fixed_frames`: Each :class:`~tudatpy.numerical_simulation.environment.Body` in Tudat can have a fixed frame assigned to it (see `API documentation <https://py.api.tudat.space/en/latest/rotation_model.html#functions>`_ for a list of options for model types).
+* :ref:`body_fixed_frames`: Each :class:`~tudatpy.dynamics.environment.Body` in Tudat can have a fixed frame assigned to it (see `API documentation <https://py.api.tudat.space/en/latest/rotation_model.html#functions>`_ for a list of options for model types).
 * :ref:`gcrs_itrs_frames`: The high-accuracy rotation from GCRS to ITRS is implemented in Tudat.
 The ITRS, TIRS, CIRS and ICRS frames are defined.
 * :ref:`aero_frames`: A number of frames typically used in entry and ascent trajectories: the Vertical, Trajectory and Aerodynamic frames.
 * :ref:`orbital_frames`: The TNW and RSW frames (defined by the current relative translational state).